SeanTan03/capstone-transfer-learning-pipeline/README.md

 The Kaggle.com API is used to download the hosted dataset, which requires a kaggle.json token file.
 This can be generated under a registered account at Settings > Account > API > Create New Token.
 This kaggle.json token file must be copied into the Colab runtime storage before executing the code.

+When completed, model training and testing results will be exported as an Excel file in the Colab runtime storage.
+This can simply be downloaded locally for viewing or use.